michaeltlombardi/pentola-book/manuscript/03-craft/a-dweomers.md

 - Illusory Touch
 - Illusory Sound

-Use your best judgement for which values fit a particular dweomer (referr has final say).
+Use your best judgement for which values fit a particular dweomer (referee, as usual, has final say).

 {icon=wrench}
 G> #### Creative Uses